kmboyle/nixvim/README.md

 }
 ```

-The binary built by nixvim is already named as nvim so you can call it just like you normally would.
+The binary built by `nixvim` is already named as `nvim` so you can call it just like you normally would.

-Installing as an overlay
+## Installing as an overlay
-Another method is to overlay your custom build over neovim from nixpkgs.
+Another method is to overlay your custom build over `neovim` from `nixpkgs`.

-This method is less straight-forward but allows you to install neovim like you normally would.
-With this method you would just install neovim in your configuration (home.packges = with pkgs; [ neovim ]), but you replace neovim in pkgs with your derivation from nixvim.
+This method is less straight-forward but allows you to install `neovim` like you normally would.
+With this method you would just install `neovim` in your configuration `(home.packages = with pkgs; [ neovim ])`, but you replace `neovim` in `pkgs` with your derivation from `nixvim`.

 ```nix
 {